On The Log Sarkisov Program For Foliations On Projective 3-Folds: Introduction

 \section{Introduction}

-In birational geometry MMP conjecture states that starting with a projective variety the MMP terminates with either a minimal model ( i.e having nef canonical divisor) or a Mori fiber space (i.e. a fibration $f:X\rightarrow Z$ such that the anti-canonical divisor is relatively ample).
-In general these end products are not unique.
-The aim of Sarkisov Program is to write the rational map between two Mori fiber spaces ( which are end results of different MMP starting from same variety) in a more concrete manner.
-More precisely decompose this map in terms of compositions of "Sarkisov Links".\\ For dimension $3$ normal projective varieties with co-rank $1$ foliation we know the existence and termination of MMP for F-dlt foliated pair $(\mathcal{F},\Delta)$ due to \cite{CS21}.
-Note that $K_{\mathcal{F}}+\Delta$-negative Mori fiber space contraction is also a $K_X$-negative Mori fiber space, where $X$ is a normal projective $3$ fold and $(\mathcal{F},\Delta)$ is a co-rank $1$ F-dlt pair.
-By \cite[lemma $3.16$]{CS21} $X$ has klt singularities if $(\mathcal{F},\Delta)$ has F-dlt singularities with $\lfloor \Delta\rfloor=0$.
-Hence by \cite{HM09} we can write the rational map between two Mori fiber spaces which are results of two MMP starting from Same variety in terms of " Classical Sarkisov Links".
-In this article we show that we can also decompose the above mentioned map in terms of foliated Sarkisov Links, which is our main theorem. \begin{theorem} Let $\phi:X\rightarrow S$ and $\psi: Y\rightarrow T$ be two foliated Mori fiber spaces which are end products of two MMPs starting from $(Z,\mathcal{F},\Phi)$, where $X,Y$ and $Z$ are normal projective $\mbQ$-factorial $3$-fold and $(\mathcal{F},\Phi)$ is co-rank $1$ foliated F-dlt pair on $Z$ with $\lfloor \Phi\rfloor =0$.
-Then the induced rational maps can be written as compositions of the following foliated links \begin{itemize} \item \item \item \item \end{itemize}
+In birational geometry, the MMP conjecture states that starting with a projective variety, the MMP terminates with either a minimal model (i.e., a variety with a nef canonical divisor) or a Mori fiber space (i.e., a fibration $f:X\rightarrow Z$ of relative Picard rank $1$ whose anti-canonical divisor is relatively ample).
+In general, these end products are not unique.
+The aim of the Sarkisov Program is to describe the rational map between two Mori fiber spaces (which are the end results of different MMPs starting from the same variety with non pseudoeffective canonical divisor) in a more concrete manner; more precisely, to decompose this map into a composition of ``Sarkisov links''. \\

+For three-dimensional normal quasi-projective varieties with a co-rank one foliation, the existence and termination of the MMP for an F-dlt foliated pair $(\mathcal{F},\Delta)$ are known due to \cite{CS21} and \cite{SS19}.
+Note that a $(K_{\mathcal{F}}+\Delta)$-negative Mori fiber space contraction is also a $K_X$-negative Mori fiber space by \cite[Lemma $8.12$]{spicer20}, where $X$ is a normal projective threefold and $(\mathcal{F},\Delta)$ is a co-rank one F-dlt pair.
+By \cite[Lemma $3.16$]{CS21}, $X$ has klt singularities if $(\mathcal{F},\Delta)$ has F-dlt singularities with $\lfloor \Delta\rfloor=0$.
+Hence, by \cite{HM09}, we can write the rational map between two Mori fiber spaces induced by two MMPs starting from the same variety in terms of ``classical Sarkisov links''.
+In this article, we show that this map can also be decomposed in terms of foliated Sarkisov links; this is our main theorem.
+Before stating the theorem let us begin to define \textbf{foliated Sarkisov links}.
+Suppose that $\phi: (X,\mathcal{F}_X) \to S$ and $\psi:(Y,\mathcal{F}_Y) \to T$ are foliated Mori fibre spaces.
+A Sarkisov link $\sigma: X \dashrightarrow Y$ between $\phi$ and $\psi$ is one of four types: